leminlimez/Cowabunga/README.md

 You can install through AltStore, Sideloadly, Xcode, or TrollStore (if your device supports it)

 ## Building
 Just build like a normal Xcode project.
 Sign using your own team and bundle identifier.
-You can also build the IPA file with `build.command`.
+You can also build the IPA file with `ipabuild.sh`.

 ## Credits
 - [TrollTools](https://github.com/sourcelocation/TrollTools) for ipabuild.command, carrier changer logic, alerts UI, and update inbounds message.